Lotterleben/doxy-coverage/README.md

 GENERATE_LATEX=NO
 ```

-Then, execute `doxygen -w doxygen.conf` in your source directory.
+Then, execute `doxygen doxygen.conf` in your source directory.
 It will generate an `xml` directory with the files that doxy-coverage consumes.

 Lastly, execute doxy-coverage with the path to the `xml` directory: